Journals are a great way to keep your life systematized and free from the worry of overlooking things that are not meant to be forgotten.

 It only takes 10 minutes to fill your Go Journal every day and 90 days to achieve your goals with it.
 It seems like a good deal, right?

-Additionally, this journal allows you 12 weekly resets for personal assessment within that 3-month window and some exercises that will encourage you to regularly write in your journal – a very important habit to develop for new entrepreneurs.
+Additionally, this journal allows you 12 weekly resets for personal assessment within that 3-month window and some exercises that will encourage you to write in your journal regularly – a very important habit to develop for new entrepreneurs.

 Go Journal features a notebook-like design with no compromises on-page quality.

-Thanks to its daily planning, you can effectively review critical work decisions or commitments for your side hustle.
+Thanks to daily planning, you can effectively review critical work decisions or commitments for your side hustle.

-The goal of this planner’s design is to picture your WHOLE DAY in front of you.
+The goal of this planner’s design is to picture your whole day in front of you.